denisgodoy/42-born2beroot/README.md

 Debian is an open-source OS well known for its `apt` package manager, with over 59.000 software packages, and supporting a long list of compatible CPU architectures.

 ## What is a Virtual Machine
 A Virtual Machine (VM) is a virtual environment with its own CPU, memory, network interface and disk space.
-This virtual system, called *guest machine* is created from an existing physical hardware, also called *host machine*.
+This virtual system, called *guest machine*, is created from an existing physical hardware, known as *host machine*.
 The virtualization technology (hypervisor) allows sharing a system with multiple virtual environments.
 Oracle VirtualBox is a Type 2 hypervisor.

 ## Setting up a server
 Proceed with a minimum install of Debian 11 on VirtualBox, downloading the image for the latest stable version.
 Any graphical interface is therefore forbidden.